Partnership is a way of being.

 over 100 articles, book chapters, essays, and blog posts and 9 books

-at nearly 80 institutions in 15 countries or regions of the world
+at over 80 institutions in 15 countries or regions of the world

 Students as Learners and Teachers (SaLT)